ServiceWeaver/weaver/website/blog/deployers.md

 ## Deployers

 A deployer distributes a Service Weaver application by launching and managing a set of weavelets.
-Managing weavelets involves three main responsibilities related to (1) components, (2) listeners, and (3) telemetry.
+Managing weavelets involves four main responsibilities related to (1) components, (2) listeners, (3) telemetry, and (4) security.

 1. **Components**.
 A deployer starts weavelets and tells them which components to host.
 A deployer also ensures that weavelets know the addresses of other